devharnold/devharnold/README.md

 <!-- # 💫 About Me: -->
 - 👋 <br>
-- 👨🏾‍💻 Backend Software Engineer.
+- 👨🏾‍💻 Backend.
+- ☁️ Cloud and Data Engineering Enthusiast.

 <!-- ## 🌐 Socials: